aras-p/smol-cube/readme.md

 ![](/doc/chart-pbrneutral-size.png)

 Taking Khronos [PBR Neutral LUT](https://github.com/KhronosGroup/ToneMapping/tree/main/PBR_Neutral) as an example, the raw .cube file size is 5.4MB.
-Even if we compress that with zsd level 10, it is still 543 KB.
+Even if we compress that with [zstd](http://www.zstd.net/) level 10, it is still 543 KB.
 With smol-cube, half precision and zstd level 10, that becomes only 27 KB.

 ![](/doc/chart-pbrneutral-loadtime.png)